FrancisFromFrance/ImageFilterProject/README.md

 ### Running the Program
     1. Download and compile the repository
-    2. Compile and run the Menu.java file
+    2. Compile and run the KernelRunner.java file
     3. Users must navigate using a switch case
     4. Select an image using the file chooser or choose the default.
 Press ‘Y’ to confirm your choice.
     5. Choose a kernel from the switch case